-At any time if you are dissatisfied, you can take your complaint to the Scottish Public Services Ombudsman - the Ombudsman would normally expect that you have used the Association's Complaints Procedure before contacting their office.
+If you remain dissatisfied with our response following a Stage 2 complaint, you can take your complaint to the Scottish Public Services Ombudsman (SPSO).
+The Ombudsman would normally expect you to have followed the Association's Complaints Procedure before contacting their office.

 The Ombudsman will carry out an independent investigation to try to resolve the situation.
-The Ombudsman will seek redress for complaints where justified, identify failings in the Housing Association and help to improve them.
+Where justified, the Ombudsman will seek redress for complaints, identify failings in the Housing Association and help to improve them.